-- Working conditions vary depending on the assignment and can involve all weather conditions, remote locations or cramped studios.
+- Working conditions vary depending on your assignment and can involve all weather conditions, remote locations or cramped studios.
 In certain fields of photography, such as documentary, work may also be dangerous, particularly when on assignment in war zones or unstable countries.

 - Travel is an integral part of many specialist photographers' lives and may include travel within the UK and overseas.

-It is possible to get into this profession without a degree, but in many instances having a degree or equivalent professional qualification is an advantage.
+You can become a photographer without a degree, but in many instances having a degree or equivalent professional qualification is an advantage.

-- art and design;
+- art and design

-- digital imaging;
+- digital imaging

-- fine art;
+- fine art

-- media studies;
+- media studies

 The content of photography courses varies considerably.
 Some have a strong emphasis on fine art and the study of photography as an artistic endeavour, whereas others have a more commercial focus and cover managing a business, professional ethics and marketing.

-- relevant to the chosen area;
+- relevant to the chosen area

 - constantly updated.